AAWA-byt/smp-server/README.md

 # License
-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/AAWA-byt/smp-server/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/AAWA-byt/smp-server/blob/main/LICENSE) file for details.